Peterborough: Water

 The River Nene, made navigable from the port at Wisbech to Northampton by 1761, passes through the city centre.
 The Nene Viaduct carries the railway over the river.
 It was built in 1847 by Sir William and Joseph Cubitt.
 William Cubitt was the chief engineer of Crystal Palace erected at Hyde Park in 1851.
-Apart from some minor repairs in 1910 and 1914 (the steel bands and cross braces around the fluted legs) the bridge remains as Cubitts built it.
-Now a Grade II* listed structure, it is the oldest surviving cast iron railway bridge in the UK.
+Apart from some minor repairs in 1910 and 1914 (the steel bands and cross braces around the fluted legs) the bridge remains as the Cubitts built it.
+Now a Grade II* listed structure, it is the oldest surviving cast-iron railway bridge in the UK.
 By the Town Bridge, the Customs House, built in the early eighteenth century, is a visible reminder of the city's past function as an inland port.
-The Environment Agency navigation starts at the junction with the Northampton arm of the Grand Union Canal and extends for 91 mi ending at Bevis Hall just upstream of Wisbech.
-The tidal limit used to be Woodston Wharf until the Dog-in-a-Doublet lock was built 5 mi downstream in 1937.
+The Environment Agency navigation starts at the junction with the Northampton arm of the Grand Union Canal and extends for 91 mi, ending at Bevis Hall, just upstream of Wisbech.
+The tidal limit was Woodston Wharf until the Dog-in-a-Doublet lock was built 5 mi downstream in 1937.